 Builder: Ralph H. Simpson Company — Elmhurst, Illinois

 Architect: Ghafari Associates — Chicago, Illinois

-Description: ADA-compliant, entry and shop monumental stairs with Ithaca Style cable railing.
+Description: Monumental staircases with ADA-compliant Ithaca Style railing.

-Woodward Airframes in Niles, Illinois develops energy management systems for the aerospace and industrial sectors.
-They focus on top performing, low emission and fuel efficient systems for their clients.
-The company has a long history, starting in 1870 at Rockford, Illinois.
-The company’s first invention, created by Amos W. Woodward, was a non-compensating, mechanical water wheel governor.
-As new technology developed, they stayed on the cutting edge of innovation.
-Today Woodward has offices in 15 countries and supplies many essential components for aerospace and industrial machines.
+Woodward Airframe develops energy management systems for the aerospace and industrial sectors.
+They focus on designing top-performing, low-emission, and fuel-efficient systems for their clients.
+The company has a long history, starting in 1870 in Rockford, Illinois.
+Their first invention, created by Amos W. Woodward, was a non-compensating mechanical water wheel governor.
+As new technology developed, Woodward Airframe stayed on the cutting edge of innovation.
+Today, the corporation has offices in 15 countries and supplies many essential components for aerospace and industrial machines.